nashpaz123/github-actions/part3.md

     - Access the Secrets section under "Actions".
     - Add a new secret named `MY_SECRET` with a value of your choice.

+1. **Add a secret to your repository**:
+    - Navigate to the Settings tab of your repository.
+    - Access the Secrets section under "Actions".
+    - Add a new secret named `MY_SECRET` with a value of your choice.

 2. **Create the workflow file**:
     - In the `.github/workflows` directory, create a new file named `use-secrets.yml`.